 Charles H. Revson Foundation Fellow Ms. Rachel Deblinger

 Ms. Rachel Deblinger is a PhD candidate at the University of California, Los Angeles, where she is conducting research for her dissertation on how eyewitness Holocaust accounts became part of an American discourse of the Holocaust in the early postwar period and how the efforts of the Jewish communal organizations to respond to the postwar world shaped both Holocaust survivor narratives and postwar American Jewish communal life.
-For her Charles H. Revson Foundation Fellowship, Ms. Deblinger is conducting research for her project “Constructions of Survival: Framing Holocaust Narratives in Postwar America.”
+For her Charles H. Revson Foundation Fellowship, Ms. Deblinger conducted research for her project “Constructions of Survival: Framing Holocaust Narratives in Postwar America.”

-Ms. Deblinger is the author of several papers, including “Creation of a Survivor Voice: Radio and Early Holocaust Narratives,” YIVO Institute for Jewish Research, New York (2012) and “David P. Boder: Holocaust Memory in Displaced Persons Camps,” which was recently published in After the Holocaust: Challenging the Myth of Silence, edited by David Cesarani and Eric J. Sundquist (Routledge, 2012).
+Ms. Deblinger is the author of several papers, including “Creation of a Survivor Voice: Radio and Early Holocaust Narratives,” YIVO Institute for Jewish Research, New York (2012) and “David P. Boder: Holocaust Memory in Displaced Persons Camps,” which was published in After the Holocaust: Challenging the Myth of Silence, edited by David Cesarani and Eric J. Sundquist (Routledge, 2012).
 She has received several awards and honors, including the 2011–12 Samuel and Flora Weiss Research Fellowship at YIVO and the 2009–10 Skirball Fellowship in Modern Jewish Culture.
 She has language skills in Yiddish, German, and Czech.